Buy to let vs residential mortgage: What's the difference?

 1. Your credit rating

-You’ll usually need a good credit rating to get a buy-to-let mortgage.
+You’ll usually need a good credit rating to get a buy to let mortgage.
 Lenders will also want to see that you’re not overstretching yourself financially.
 If you have a lot of outstanding debt, whether it’s through other mortgages, personal loans, or credit cards, you might have fewer lenders to choose from.

 2. Age limits

-You might find it harder to get a buy-to-let mortgage if you’re in your 50s or above, though this doesn’t mean it’s impossible.
+You might find it harder to get a buy to let mortgage if you’re in your 50s or above, though this doesn’t mean it’s impossible.

 Many lenders set upper age limits, usually around 70 to 75-years-old.
 This is the age you must be when the mortgage term ends, not when you apply for the mortgage.
 So if you choose a lender with an upper age limit of 75 and you want a 25-year mortgage term, you’ll need to be 50 or younger for your mortgage application to be approved.
+Thankfully, some lenders have much higher age limits and others have no age limit at all.

 If you’re worried that your age could limit your options, speak to a mortgage broker.
 Here at Tembo, we can compare hundreds of mortgages from across the market to find the right one for you.
 We even have access to mortgage deals that you won’t be able to access through lenders directly, meaning we may be able to find you a better deal.

-Can first time buyers get a buy-to-let?
+Can first time buyers get a buy to let?

-It is possible to get a buy-to-let mortgage as a first-time buyer, but that doesn’t mean it’s easy.
-Here are a few things you’ll need to consider…
+Yes, it is possible to get a buy to let mortgage as a first-time buyer, but that doesn’t mean it’s easy.

 1. You’ll need a bigger deposit